Basilica of the Sacred Heart of Jesus, Syracuse: History

 Following the construction of the new church building, the old church building was converted into a parochial school.
 That structure burned in a fire in 1916 and was replaced by a larger brick school.
 The new building was expanded again in 1926, to accommodate the continued growth of the parish.
 Additional community buildings were constructed up to the 1940s.
 Sacred Heart High School closed in June 1975.
 In 2002 a decision was made to close the parish school because of declining enrollment; some Catholic families had moved out of the neighborhood and others no longer chose parochial school.

 In July 2017, the basilica celebrated 125 years as a parish church.
 The basilica is in the middle of a project to install a new pipe organ.
 The new organ is a 1927 Skinner Organ, Opus 669.
 The Skinner organ was originally built and installed at the First Church of Christ, Scientist on Genesee Street in downtown Syracuse; this congregation closed in 2003.
-The Skinner organ is replacing a smaller Moller organ, that had been built and installed in the basilica in 1910.
+The Skinner organ replaces a smaller Moller organ, built and installed in the basilica in 1910.
 The Moller organ had fallen into disrepair, and needed to be replaced.